pjw2146087/BiLSTM-SAGCN/readme.md

-This code file is the reference code for the field segmentation AttBiLSTM and GCN models, including the GCN and AttBiLSTM models that can learn adj.
-In addition, in order to speed up training and make training more stable.
+This code file is the reference code for the agricultural machinery trajectory operation mode identification BiLSTM-SAGCN models

-Once the paper get published, the source code will be uploaded immediately.
+Once the paper <<BiLSTM-SAGCN: a hybrid model of BiLSTM with a semiadaptation graph convolutional network for agricultural machinery trajectory operation mode identification>> get published, the source code will be uploaded immediately.